jflowernet/gfwr-intro/README.md

 remotes::install_github("GlobalFishingWatch/gfwr")
 ```

+If you have used `gfwr` before, make sure you have the most recent version (`v2.0.1` at the time of writing).

 If you have problems installing `terra`, there are more details about installing it [here](https://rspatial.github.io/terra/index.html).

 ### Global Fishing Watch API token